ssebs/NoteMate-Server/README.md

     - Similar to google keep, if they have a MD text editor lib
     - Android home screen widget to view / open / create new notes like keeps'
     - WYSIWYG or MD Text (with helpers)
-  - Web app
+    - Exports for Android + Web + iOS?
     - If flutter doesn't have a good MD WYSIWYG editor
     - JS lib for editing, material-ui for viewing what files you have, etc.
     - SSO?
     - WYSIWYG or MD Text (with helpers)
-  - Electron app
-    - Uses above web app, but allows for saving / loading files from disk.
+    - Save / load files from disk
 - How it will work:
 - POST /note/new with contents + author + metadata
 - Server will save file, record version with now() in DB